6 Amazing Personal Branding Examples to Inspire You

 6. Richard Branson

 The founder of Virgin Group has a face that is recognizable to many.
 Richard Branson is an entrepreneur, philanthropist, and author.
-He made it cool to not be an uptight stereotypical businessman while still reaping the rewards of hard work and self-sufficiency.
+He made it cool not to be an uptight stereotypical businessman while still reaping the rewards of hard work and self-sufficiency.

-Branson focuses on summarizing mission statements and making a clear decision of who you are, what you want, and what you’re going to create.
+Branson focuses on summarizing mission statements and making a clear decision about who you are, what you want, and what you’re going to create.
 His online presence is interesting and inspiring.
 His fearless attitude towards creating has made his personal brand all the more enticing.

 Branson is a great example of how pushing boundaries and not fitting inside the box can actually work to your personal brand’s benefit.